-It began during colonial era, during the reign of the East India Company and then the British Raj.
-The story of how missionaries and colonialists slandered Hindu civilization and culture in the heyday of racism is a well-known one, not to be dwelt upon here.
-Suffice to say that a certain section of the ruling elite found it profitable to abuse Hindu culture and society.
+It began during the colonial era, under the East India Company, and then the British Raj.
+The story of how missionaries and colonialists slandered Hindus, and Hindu civilization and culture in the heyday of racism is a well-known one.
+Suffice it to say, a section of the ruling elite found it profitable to abuse Hindu culture and society.

-This narrative morphed into an industry after Independence.
-Gandhi’s assassination gave Nehru an excuse to stifle all opposition, particularly the nationalists.
-Under Indira Gandhi and Education Minister Nural Hasan, anti-Hinduism became firmly entrenched in academia and media.
+This narrative morphed into an industry after India gained independence.
+Mahatma Gandhi’s assassination gave Nehru an excuse to stifle all opposition, particularly the nationalists.
+Under Indira Gandhi and Education Minister Nurul Hasan, anti-Hinduism became firmly entrenched in academia and media.
 Its steady growth and dominance in the electronic and print media became unchallengeable.

-As a consequence, Soviet-sponsored Leftist intellectuals became all-pervasive and powerful.
+As a consequence, Soviet-sponsored Leftist intellectuals occupied influential positions and became powerful.
 Their opponents were systematically silenced.
 Nationalists were hounded out of public discourse.
-Almost no mainstream newspaper, magazine or media outlet would give them the opportunity to voice their opinions and state facts.
+Almost no mainstream newspaper, magazine, or media outlet would give them the opportunity to voice their opinions and offer contrary information.

-The demise of the global left in the 90s, and the rise of the BJP in India gave new hope to the dwindling nationalist forces in the media and academia; but it was a bleak respite.
+The demise of the global left in the ’90s, and the rise of the BJP in India gave new hope to the dwindling nationalist forces in the media and academia; but it was a short and bleak respite.

 Changing Political Fortunes and Continued Dominance of the Left